 English language requirements

-Proficiency in English equivalent to the Swedish upper secondary school courses English 6/English B.
+All applicants have to meet the English language requirement which is profiency in English equivalent to the Swedish upper secondary school course English 6.

-Please read the instructions on how to document your English language proficiency at Universityadmissions.se.
+You may meet the English language requirement through your upper secondary school studies, previous university level studies, or English language proficiency tests.
+Please read the instructions on how to document your English language proficiency at universityadmissions.se.

 It is important that you follow the instructions on supporting documentation when you prepare your application.
-If you do not submit documentation according to the instructions at Universityadmissions.se, your application cannot be considered for admission.
+If you do not submit the documentation according to the instructions at universityadmissions.se, your application cannot be considered for admission.

-If you already have university level studies, please note the documentation requirements for university records.
-Please check whether your university records have to be translated and if your university records can be uploaded.
+If you already have university level studies, you must also follow the documentation requirements for master's applicants.
+Please read the country specific requirements and check whether your university records have to be translated, and if your university records can be uploaded.

 Read more on the most frequently asked questions among our applicants at FAQs - Global Bachelor's Programmes.